 - If he/she says "leave me alone" -- then do it -- but secretly check on your spouse.

 More TipsThe key to dealing with a sick spouse is tolerance.
-The two of us realized a long time ago that when we are ill, we are not the easiest people to be around.
+Bob and I realized a long time ago that when we are ill, we are not the easiest people to be around.
 We don't want to be ignored, nor do we want to be smothered with motherly care.
-We've learned by trial and error to give one another space, to not overdo the pampering bit, but to show genuine concern.
+I learned by trial and error the importance of giving your spouse space, and to not overdo the pampering bit, but to show genuine concern.

 One way to show that concern is to keep the lines of communication open.
 There is a tendency to let that slide during an illness, but this is one of those times when communicating with one another is super important.